jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 and it could take us twice as fast to find that person.
 Let's call that graph,
 n.
 Second algorithm is also a linear one, because even if we were going twice as fast, every 2 pages added to the book would add one more step to our algorithm, making its graph n/2.
-This way of trying to understand the average speed of algorithms is called the Big-O Notation (e.g., O(n), O(n/2))
+This way representing the runtime complexity of algorithms is called the Big-O Notation (e.g., O(n), O(n/2)).
+While the second eample might seem faster, Big-O notation focuses on how the runtime scales with input size, and constant factors are typically dropped.

 The third algorithm, however, is different.
 Its graph's shape is not linear, it's fundamentally different.
 If you remember your logarithms, you should recognize that graph as the graph of log base 2 of n.
-Adding 2 or 100 pages doesn't change our runtime even a bit.
+Adding 2 or 100 pages doesn't change our runtime significantly.
 Yes, it's not a constant function, but it's significantly better than both of those algorithms.
 The Big-O Notation of this algorithm would be O(log2(n)).

 ![Three Algorithms Compared](./images/comparison-of-3-algorithms-cs50Week0Slide141.png)[^1]